 You may use "first in, first out" (FIFO) accounting or specifically identify when the cryptocurrencies being sold were acquired.
 The optimal choice depends on whether you want to report a capital gain or loss.
 For example, you may want to report a capital loss to take advantage of tax loss harvesting and lower you tax bill at the end of the year.

 Airdrops and Forks Are Taxable

 The tax treatment of airdrops and forks have been ambiguous.
-While the IRS finally issued new guidance last year, the new guidance still left many questions unanswered.
+While the IRS finally issued new cryptocurrency tax guidance last year, the new guidance still left many questions unanswered.

 The new guidance said that new cryptocurrency created from a hard fork of an existing blockchain or an airdrop should be treated as ordinary income equal to the fair market value of the new cryptocurrency when it was received.
 The tax liability exists even if the new cryptocurrency is unwanted by the recipient — if you received it, you owe tax on it.

 While most forks don't start out with a high valuation, it's possible for someone to maliciously fork or airdrop tokens and leave you with a large tax liability.
 Depending on the tokens trade, you could end up paying tax on an asset that was worth more when you received it than when you sold it.
 These are distinct possibilities when it comes to splinter currencies.